surifirstpin/biplus_documentation/docs/Visualization.md

 **03. X-Axis Section :**
 - **Axis type** type of axis used in the charts for instance Indexed is used to refer the numeric values starting from zero,category refer to the field values of the column,timeframe refer to the time-format of the data.
-- **Label field** select the field name for which you want to display the field values in x-axis.
+-**Label field** select the field name for which you want to display the field values in x-axis.
-- **Show grid** enables grid display for the field values selected. using grid display Axis label used to provide label option to x-axis Reference Line is used to refer the particular values by colouring and this is optional Y-Axis section
+-**Show grid** enables grid display for the field values selected.
+-**Axis label** provide label option in x-axis of the chart.
+-**Reference Line is used to refer the particular values by colouring and this is optional Y-Axis section
 Axis type type of axis used in charts
 Label field Label the field name in Y-axis using grid display, including or excluding zero and aligning left or right position to y-axis